natalie-lang/natalie/README.md

 ## Building

 The compiler and REPL currently (but hopefully not for long!) require Ruby.
-I've only tested on Ruby 2.6.x.
+I only test with Ruby 2.7.x currently.

 ```sh
 git submodule update --init